akmalovaa/mikrotik-containers/README.md

 MikroTik's implementation of Linux containers [RouterOS](https://help.mikrotik.com/docs/display/ROS/Container)

-Requirements
-Container package is compatible with arm arm64 and x86 architectures.
+> Container package is compatible with arm arm64 and x86 architectures.

 There is a device for tests **Mikrotik hap ax3**:
 - Architecture: ARM 64bit